moonmaster36/floss/README.md

  Place floss.py in the root folder of your project directory.

 ## Instructions
-1. Run the program by specifying the input path and output path. (use -s to adjust speed)
+1. Run the program by specifying the input path and output path. (use -s to adjust refresh rate)
-2. Request data by writing a file path to chosen input file.
+3. Request data by writing a file path to chosen input file.
-3. Retrieve retrieve data by reading from chosen output file.
+4. Retrieve retrieve data by reading from chosen output file.

 ## Usage